rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 ![map](https://raw.githubusercontent.com/wiki/ReactiveX/RxJava/images/rx-operators/map.png)

-The code below shows two simple use case for `map`.
-In the first example we transform every `Int` to a `String`, whereas in the second example we increment every `Int`.
+The code below shows two simple use cases for `map`.
+In the first example we transform every `Int` to a `String` and in the second example we increment every `Int`.

 ```scala